 The months between April and October are the best time to visit the Greek islands.
 Return travelers often prefer the months of June and September.
+Here is everything you need to know!

-In this month by month guide, you will find information on when to go to the islands in Greece.
+In this month by month guide, you will find information on when to go to the beautiful islands in Greece.
 Includes what weather to expect, when the peak season and shoulder seasons are, accommodation prices, and anything else you need to know to enjoy your Greek holidays.

 When to visit Greece and the Greek islands